FAQs (Frequently Asked Questions)

 Do all complaints end with formal enforcement action?

-No. Every year enforcement action is taken in hundreds of complaints based on credible and reliable evidence but most complaints will not get that far.
-Many of them that concern a licensee may not make it past the Consumer Resource Center investigators because they fall outside of RICO’s subject matter jurisdiction, such as labor, wages and other employer/employee relations, contractual disputes, billing disputes, and personality conflicts.
+No. Every year enforcement action is taken in hundreds of complaints based on credible and reliable evidence, but most complaints will not get that far.
+Many of them that concern a licensee may not make it past the Consumer Resource Center investigators, for example, because they fall outside of RICO’s subject matter jurisdiction such as labor, wages and other employer/employee relations, contractual disputes, billing disputes, and personality conflicts.
 Even matters more directly-connected to a licensee’s services may not be pursued by RICO too.
 For example, if a homeowner files a RICO complaint because the plumber ran over their child’s bicycle as the plumber backed out of the driveway after fixing the homeowner’s sink, the Center will close the complaint even though the homeowner may have a legitimate dispute against the licensee involving the child’s bicycle.
 Likewise, if a patient files a complaint against his doctor because he was forced to wait more than an hour after his scheduled appointment to be seen, or if a customer files a complaint against a massage therapist because the customer learned, after-the-fact, that their therapist charges $50.00 more than others in the area, both complaints would be closed even though the patient and customer seem to have valid concerns.

 Are there other options available if enforcement action is not taken on a complaint?